 SANDRA KLEMMER, MS, RD, LDN, CNSC, RYT

-After nearly 10 years of experience in clinical nutrition at Massachusetts General Hospital (MGH), Sandy recognized the value of integrating her knowledge in nutrition, behavior change, yoga, and meditation/mindfulness -- and the significance of sharing this unique perspective to promote a cultural paradigm shift from dieting to wellness.
-To Sandy, health is a process, a very dynamic one, and related-practices are an incredible resource for daily living.
+After nearly 10 years of experience in clinical nutrition at Massachusetts General Hospital (MGH), Sandy recognized the value of integrating her knowledge in nutrition, behavior change, yoga, and meditation/mindfulness -- and the significance of sharing this unique perspective to promote a cultural paradigm shift from the dispiriting model of dieting and health materialism, to wellness.
+To Sandy, health is a process, a very dynamic one, and health-related practices are an incredible resource for daily living.
 Having grown up with a chemical engineer for a father, and a social worker for a mother, it was organic that Sandy's path envelops both science and spirit.

 Sandy is a licensed/Registered dietitian (completed a dietetic internship), Certified Nutrition Support Clinician (CNSC), and holds a Masters degrees in Nutrition.
 She has also have served on the Board of Directors for the Massachusetts Dietetic Association, and is a member of the MEDA Provider Network.
 Earlier in her career she interned at the British Nutrition Foundation in London, worked as nutrition consultant in food marketing, assisted Dr. Miriam Nelson with her StrongWomen program/books, and was a research assistant at Tufts University Friedman School of Nutrition on several projects with Dr. Christina Economos (co-founder and Director of ChildObesity 180) including a study of college health behaviors, and a childhood/community health intervention.
 Based on the work with Dr. Economos, Sandy is grateful to be a supporting author of the Healthy Eating and Active Time Club Curriculum book.